CavsUNCGaccount/UNCG-LFG/README.md

 ## Current Status
 - Static html prototyping complete.
-- Foundational tables in the PostGreSQL database setup.
+- Foundational tables in the PostgreSQL database setup.
-- Backend development (in progress):
+- Backend development (Complete):
   - Basic login/logout functionality implemented.
     - Gamers can also create an account through the sign up page.
-  - Steam Achievement Tracking - implemented with mixed results.
+  - Steam Achievement Tracking - implemented.
     - Gamers must manually enter their Steam ID number (no Steam OAuth).
   - Gamers can now edit their email, username, psn id, and xbox id.
   - Homepage now displaying games from the database.
   - Community page is now fully dynamic and displays game info.
     - Gamers can now join or leave a gaming community from the community page.
     - The community page now displays the 5 most recent posts made.
+    - The community page also displays the top 5 upcoming groups by start date.
   - User Posts now working
     - Gamers can now make a post on the user posts page for a particular game.
     - Gamers can now reply to posts made on the user posts page and reply back to a reply.
-  - Very Polished version Look for Groups working
+  - Polished version Look for Groups working
     - Gamers can create groups on the look for group page.
     - Gamers can see more details of a group in the view group info page.
     - Gamers can now join or leave groups.
     - Everyone can post messages to a group.
     - The Session Host can now delete messages.
     - The Session Host can now edit settings for a group.
+    - The Session Host can kick group members from a group.

   - Admin login page now working
     - Admin can now login and log out
     - Admin can now change their username, email, or password.
     - Admin can now upload a profile picture.

-## Features (Planned)
+## Features Implemented:
 - Dynamic Game Community Pages for 20+ popular Steam, PlayStation, and Xbox games.
 - Group creation for matchmaking and organizing a group of gamers to play with.
 - User Posts for quick matchmaking.